Shopify/vscode-ruby-lsp/README.md

 #### Monorepos containing multiple workspaces

-A common setup is using a monorepo with directories for sub projects.
+A common setup is using a monorepo with directories for sub-projects.
 For example:

 ```
 my_project/